corewall/corelyzer/README.md

 #### Building on Windows

+First, update the `windows_javaRuntime` var in `build.gradle` to point to your Java 11 runtime directory.

-Use the provided Gradle wrapper:
+Then use the provided Gradle wrapper:

     ./gradlew clean packageWin